laminin/laminin.github.io/_posts/2016-04-15-hey-bash-i-love-you.md

 ### youtube-dl in android:-

 My post paid mobile plan includes 1GB 3G data.
-I was looking for a option to download youtube video from my android phone as well.
+I was looking for an option to download youtube video from my android phone as well.
 I tried few application from playstore to download youtube songs.
 I felt no app was as good as youtube-dl.
 I wanted to use youtube-dl in mobile.
 I was looking for terminal app android.

 #### Termux:-